-The first is during seasonal Pool House Sundays, a happening afternoon event usually between Memorial Day and the end of September where outside guests can reserve a cabana, grand cabana, or daybed with bottle service for the day.
-The second exception is for Spa Pendry guests who may enjoy day use of the pool area.
+The first is during seasonal Pool House Sundays, a happening afternoon event usually between Memorial Day and the end of September, where outside guests can reserve a cabana, grand cabana, or daybed with bottle service for the day.
+(This event is not kid-friendly.)
+The second exception is for Spa Pendry guests who may enjoy day use of the pool and hot tub area.

 The Champagne Vending Machine

 A special treat at this Pendry Hotel in San Diego is the champagne vending machine in the hallway to Provisional restaurant where hotel guests can get single-serving bottles of Moët & Chandon champagnes on demand.